 DRAP is a state grant program.
 Individuals awarded DRAP funds will receive an award letter and grant agreement from PEMA.
 The grant agreement specifies the requirements of the grant program and items that must be completed by the recipient of the funds.
 The individual applicant should review the grant agreement.
 If the individual applicant agrees to the terms, the grant agreement must be signed and returned to PEMA utilizing the eGrants portal within 30 calendar days.
-If the grant agreement is not returned within 30 days, PEMA will make at least three attempts to contact the applicant via the applicant's preferred method of communication.
-PEMA will document each attempt to contact the applicant, with at least one attempt in writing.
+If the grant agreement is not returned within 30 days, PEMA will make at least three attempts to contact the applicant via the applicant, with at least one attempt in writing.
 PEMA may rescind the grant award if the applicant does not make contact within 30 days of their first notification.